If you are a family member, friend or carer of a patient invited to a Tribunal hearing, this information is for you.

 You can also talk to the patient’s treating team before or after the hearing.

 You can also give us information in writing before the hearing.
-That information will be shared with the patient.
+That information will be shared with the patient for fairness.

 Patients can ask their health service to give a copy of documents to their support people.